continuedev/continue/CONTRIBUTING.md

 ### Writing Slash Commands

-A Step can be used as a custom slash command, or called otherwise in a `Policy`.
-See the [steps README](./server/continuedev/plugins/steps/README.md) to learn how to write a Step.
+See the [slash command documentation](./docs/docs/customization/slash-commands.md) to learn how to write a custom slash command.

 ### Writing Context Providers

 A `ContextProvider` is a Continue plugin that lets type '@' to quickly select documents as context for the language model.
 The simplest way to create a `ContextProvider` is to implement the `provide_context_items` method.
-You can find a great example of this in [GitHubIssuesContextProvider](./server/continuedev/plugins/context_providers/github.py), which allows you to search GitHub Issues in a repo.
+You can find a great example of this in [GitHubIssuesContextProvider](./core/context/providers/GitHubIssuesContextProvider.ts), which allows you to search GitHub Issues in a repo.

 ### Adding Models